What’s a Sleeper Wave?

 Keep Your Balance: if you're standing, try to stay on your feet and move away from the churning water.

-Help Others: if you're with others, make sure everyone is aware and help those who might be caught off guard.
-Rescue efforts should be made by lifeguards or very strong swimmers.
+Help Others: if you're with others, ensure everyone is aware and help those who might be caught off guard.
+Lifeguards or very strong swimmers should make rescue efforts.

-Sleeper waves are a natural phenomenon that can turn a day at the beach into a dangerous situation in an instant.
+Sleeper waves are a natural phenomenon that can quickly turn a day at the beach into a dangerous situation.
 Be aware and take precautions!